 Parental leave is for employees to take time off work to look after a child's welfare, this leave is normally unpaid, and is available for each child up to their 18th birthday.
-There is also a new benefit introduced in 2015 called shared Parental Leave and the two should not be confused.

 For more details please follow this Parental Leave link.

 Pregnant employees have the right to 52 weeks maternity leave.
 Of these 52 weeks 39 weeks could be paid which may be statutory maternity pay, maternity allowance or contractual maternity pay (contractual pay may be more than statutory pay or could be paid for longer than 39 week - this will depend on the terms of employment).